7Block Labs

 What counts as a “smart contract issue” worth alerting on?

-• State anomalies: invariant breaks, negative balances, reserve utilization spikes, liquidity vacuums, TVL cliffs.
+• State anomalies: Watch out for issues like invariant breaks, negative balances, sudden spikes in reserve utilization, liquidity vacuums, and those pesky TVL cliffs.

-• Oracle problems: stale updates, outsized deviations, widened confidence intervals, cross‑source divergence.
+• Oracle problems: We need to keep an eye on stale updates, large deviations, widened confidence intervals, and any cross-source discrepancies that pop up.

-• Mempool and orderflow: high‑value approvals, suspicious back‑to‑back calls, known malicious caller activity.
+• Mempool and orderflow: Keep track of high-value approvals, any shady back-to-back calls, and activity from known malicious callers.

-• User‑level risk: surge in failed txs, blocked callers, mass reverts, or mass approvals to new addresses.
+• User-level risk: There could be a surge in failed transactions, blocked callers, mass reverts, or a bunch of approvals going out to new addresses at once.

-The alerting stack you choose should cover all of these, across the full lifecycle.
+The alerting stack you pick should address all of these needs throughout the entire lifecycle.

 The modern DeFi alerting stack: five layers that work together